-The annual accounting period of the Company ends each year on 30 April (the accounting reference date).
-Details of the interim accounting periods are set out in Appendix I.
+The annual accounting period of the Company ends each year on 31 July (the accounting reference date).
+Details of the interim accounting periods for each Sub-fund are set out in Appendix I.

 The ACD may even out the payments of income within an accounting period by carrying forward income otherwise distributable with a view to augmenting amounts to be paid out at a later date.
+Details of the Sub-funds for which this policy is currently considered are set out in Appendix I.